 Yes, an experienced salesperson may never be at a loss for words when talking with a prospect.
 They can go on and on about their company and their products.
 And they usually are good at keeping the conversation going with the prospect.

-But this does not mean that their sales pitch is good or that they are asking the right questions or going down the right talk tracks.
-I have found myself in conversations with experienced salespeople who would not stop talking about their products and never stopped to ask me questions to learn anything about me and really determine if I needed what they were trying to sell.
+But this does not mean their sales pitch is good, or that they are asking the right questions, or that they are going down the right talk tracks.
+I have found myself in conversations with experienced salespeople who would not stop talking about their products and never stopped to ask me questions to learn anything about me or to really determine whether I needed what they were trying to sell.

 Yes, it can help a new salesperson who has no idea what to say.
-However, they can also help an experienced salesperson stay on the right track in terms of their pitch and questions.
+However, they can also help an experienced salesperson stay on track with their pitch and questions.

 Is what you are saying working?